What is the purpose of forgiveness?

 What if you are willing to forgive and be reconciled but the offender refuses to repent?

 If the offender is unrepentant after you have told him of his wrong, his debt remains.
-You should continue to love him, but you must not remain close to him.
+You should continue to love him and remain willing to forgive him on repentance, but you must not remain close to him.
 If you are bound to offender for life e.g. marriage, you cannot divorce him, but you must be careful not to keep too much intimacy with a serpent or wolf.
 Serpent and wolves always bite.
-Forgiving and keeping intimacy with an unrepentant person would have devastating consequences:
+Forgiving and keeping intimacy with an unrepentant person would have devastating consequences such as:

 1) Nurturing a human monster: The offender will continue and grow in his evil works.
 Sooner, it will become more difficult to redeem him or the relationship.